arnavpathak2003/Emotion-Detector-Trinity-/README.md

 Feature Extraction: Extract relevant features from the audio files using Librosa.
 Data Preparation: Prepare the extracted features along with corresponding labels for model training.
 Model Training: Train a Random Forest Classifier model and Convulational Neural Networks (CNN) on the extracted features.

+After complete extraction, preprocessing and model training of both text and speech data, we've deployed the models using streamlit.